-We see Adam’s son with the likeness of his father.
-This is a phenomenon with which we’re totally familiar from a genetic point of view.
-Obviously, God doesn’t have genes!
-Nonetheless, humankind is endowed with a particular similitude to God their Creator, which we are going to discover.
+We see Adam’s son with the likeness of his father; this is a phenomenon with which we’re familiar from a genetic point of view.
+God doesn’t have genes!
+Nonetheless, He endowed humankind with a particular similitude to Him, which we are going to discover.
 As Adam’s son had the likeness of his father, so humans have the likeness of their Creator God.

 In another Bible episode, King Ahaz sees an altar in Syria and wants a copy made for himself in the Temple in Jerusalem.
 He sends a sketch to Urijah so the artisans can build something similar and recognizable.
 Putting the two alters side-by-side would reveal their likeness.

-Ezekiel, a prophet of God uses the same Biblical Hebrew word, demooth (H1823), numerous time in Ezekiel chapters 1, 8, 10 and 23.
-He was a man who, because of what God wanted him to convey, became privy to some incredible visions depicting God’s surroundings, he contemplated some beings around God’s throne and gives us their description.
-Obviously, Ezekiel had never seen anything like this before and was at a want for words as to how to describe what he’d seen.
+Ezekiel, a prophet of God, uses the same Biblical Hebrew word, demooth (H1823), numerous times in Ezekiel chapters 1, 8, 10, and 23.
+He was a man who, because of what God wanted him to convey, became privy to some incredible visions depicting God’s surroundings, he contemplated some beings around God’s throne and gave us their description.
+Ezekiel had never seen anything like this before and must’ve wondered how to describe what he’d seen.
 Here’s the description of one of these types of beings:

 As for the likeness H1823 of their faces, they four had the face of a man, and the face of a lion, on the right side: and they four had the face of an ox on the left side; they four also had the face of an eagle.

-Here are spirit beings with 4 faces with the likeness of man, two animals, and a bird.
+Here are spirit beings with four faces with the likeness of man, two animals, and a bird.
 Don’t ask me how this is possible.
-But an interesting point is that we see a likeness of a lion, an ox an eagle on spirit beings that have been around for a long long time… way prior to human beings.
-So, it is not only that humans are in the likeness of God but also that certain animals, even though the earth brought them forth have counterparts in heaven.
+But an interesting point is that we see a likeness of a lion, an ox an eagle on spirit beings that have been around for a long, long time, way before human beings.
+So, it is not only that humans are in the likeness of God but also that certain animals, even though the earth brought them forth, have counterparts in heaven.

-I do realize that for practical down to earth people what I’ve just written might be quite difficult to accept, and that is probably an understatement.
-Again, if this is the case then just look on it as a story.
-You practically can’t go to a movie today without seeing some fantastic out-of-this-world character that an author/artist has come up with… who is an essential part of the plot.
+I do realize that for practical down to earth people, what I’ve just written might be quite challenging to accept, and that is probably an understatement.
+Again, if this is the case, then look at it as a story.
+You practically can’t go to a movie today without seeing some fantastic out-of-this-world character that an author/artist has come up with, who is an essential part of the plot.
 That’s all fiction, but is that the case of the Bible story?
 It’s your call.

 Let’s go back to Genesis 1:26.
-When God said: “Let us make man after our likeness”, He did just that.
-From a descriptive point of view, God and humans have the same likeness in that the Bible representation of God indicates He can manifest Himself with a head, hair, eyes, mouth, a chest, legs, feet as well as hands and voice (Revelations.
-1:13-17).
-The two latter are not possessed by animals but are so important to humans as pointed out in Inventory of the Universe.
-God, of course, can take on any appearance He desires, or none at all, but in most instances, in the Bible narration He takes on that of a male presenting a similar external appearance.
+When God said: “Let us make man after our likeness,” He did just that.
+From a descriptive point of view, God and humans have the same likeness in that the Bible representation of God indicates He can manifest Himself with a head, hair, eyes, mouth, a chest, legs, feet as well as hands and voice (Revelation 1:13-17).
+Animals do not possess the two latter but are so important to humans, as pointed out in Inventory of the Universe.
+God, of course, can take on any appearance He desires, or none at all, but in most instances, in the Bible narration, He takes on that of a male presenting a similar external appearance.

-As I talk about what the Bible says regarding, for instance, God appreciating wine, I think wow, what are readers, who hear this for the first time thinking?
-This is where the comprehension of the term theology takes on full meaning.
-In an exchange with a friend about this he said, “when it comes to God being described with human traits, it’s only so we humans can get a better understanding of God but it has nothing to do with God actually possessing these traits.”
+As I talk about what the Bible says regarding, for instance, God appreciating wine, I think, wow, what are readers, who hear this for the first time thinking?
+Here is where the comprehension of the term theology takes on full meaning.
+In an exchange with a friend about this, he said, “when it comes to God being described with human traits, it’s only so we humans can get a better understanding of God, but it has nothing to do with God possessing these traits.”

-When the Bible says God appreciates wine, it does sound rather ridiculous, especially since it is part of an allegory in Judges 9.
+When the Bible says God appreciates wine, it does sound somewhat ridiculous, especially since it is part of an allegory in Judges 9.
 Can we believe in stories given to show us a lesson?
-An All-Powerful Spirit Being taking a sip of wine into His mouth and enjoying the suave flavor and aroma of a fine Bordeaux wine!
-As I explained about theology, are we looking at these contexts from God’s point of view or from a human point of view?
-Simply ask yourself, could God enjoy wine?
+An All-Powerful Spirit Being taking a sip of wine into His mouth and enjoying the smooth flavor and aroma of a fine Bordeaux wine!
+As I explained about theology, are we looking at these contexts from God’s point of view or a human point of view?
+Ask yourself, could God enjoy wine?
 Well, since He could do that, why can’t He?
 The Bible says He does.

-I realize that this kind of exposition of the Bible makes me look like some sort of a literal fundamentalist, So be it.
+I realize that this kind of exposition of the Bible makes me look like some literal fundamentalist, So be it.
 Because the other side of the coin is this: WHY do humans alone enjoy a good glass of wine?
 Where and when did that propensity come about?
 Please answer that.
-Personally, although I live in France, I prefer chocolate … why do humans have preferences?
+Personally, although I live in France, I prefer chocolate, why do humans have preferences?
 It’s easy to put labels on what I write, but at least give an alternative for what I’m proposing.
 What is your worldview for the origin of human characteristics?

-Here’s just one New Testament corroboration, I don’t want to get too much into the context right now, not to get off course, but the timeframe is in the future after Christ’s return, ‘And as we have borne the image (1504) of the earthy, we shall also bear the image (1504) of the heavenly’ (1 Corinthians.
-15.49).
+Here’s just one New Testament corroboration, I don’t want to get too much into the context right now, not to get off course.
+The timeframe is in the future after Christ’s return, “And as we have borne the image (H1504) of the earthy, we shall also bear the image (H1504) of the heavenly” (1 Corinthians 15:49).

 εἰκών eikōn i-kone’; From G1503; a likeness that is (literally) statue profile or (figuratively) representation resemblance: – image.